ikmolbo/MCP-email-server/README.md

 - **Configurable Offset**: Support for custom GMT offsets (GMT+2, GMT-5, etc.)
 - **Consistent Formatting**: All timestamps displayed with the configured timezone
 - **Date Calculations**: Search filters like "today" and "yesterday" properly adjusted for timezone

+### Attachment Management

+- **List Attachments**: View all attachments in an email with full metadata (name, size, type)
+- **Save Attachments**: Securely save attachments to the configured DEFAULT_ATTACHMENTS_FOLDER
+- **Path Security**: Validation and normalization to prevent path traversal attacks
+- **File Integrity**: Verification of saved files with size validation and error reporting
+- **Automatic Selection**: Intelligent handling when no specific attachment ID is provided

 ## Installation